Bachelor of Science Degree

 DEN 212 Pharmacology

 This course is designed to educate the dental hygiene student in the principles of pharmacology as they pertain to dentistry.
 In particular, the student will be taught the basics of organic compound structure, classification and nomenclature by the IUPAC system.
 The course will cover prescription writing, drug uptake, synthesis and elimination by the body, and the Krebs Cycle.
 Drugs studied will include, opioids, non-opioids, anti-infective agents, local and general anesthetics, anti-anxiety and psychotherapeutic agents, autonomic drugs, cardiovascular drugs, corticosteroids, hormones, histamines and fluoride.
 Students will learn how to think critically about a patient’s health history and how the patient’s medications may affect or be affected by dental office procedures.
-Prerequisite(s): CHM 124 (or High School Chemistry/Lab), BIO 166, 221 and DEN 220, 225
+Prerequisite(s): DEN 220, 225 and CHM 124 (or High School Chemistry/Lab), BIO 166, 221 with a grade of C or higher

 DEN 220 Preventive Oral Health Concepts II

 This course is a continuation of the study of Dental Hygiene.
 This course includes a detailed study of such preventive dental hygiene techniques as fluorides, nutritional counseling, patient motivation and management, oral physiotherapy techniques.
 Also covered are discussions on dental hygiene care planning, dental biofilm, calculus, caries, dental products, desensitization, periodontal and restorative charting.
 A research paper on an aspect of preventive dentistry will be expected from each student.
-Spring Prerequisite(s): DEN 105, DEN 110, DEN 115 Corequisite(s): DEN 225
+Spring Prerequisite(s): DEN 105, DEN 110, DEN 115, BIO 221 with a grade of C or higher Corequisite(s): DEN 225

 DEN 225 Clinical Dental Hygiene II

 A continuation of the practical applications of dental hygiene techniques with supplemental lectures and discussions related to the clinical practice of the dental hygienist.
-Spring Prerequisite(s): DEN 105, DEN 110, DEN 115 Corequisite(s): DEN 220
+Spring Prerequisite(s): DEN 105, DEN 110, DEN 115 and BIO 221 with a grade of C or higher Corequisite(s): DEN 220

 DEN 302 Principles of Dental Anesthesia